Colistimethate sodium is an antibiotic. It is breathed into the lungs to treat chest infections in people with cystic fibrosis.

 - If you are using a nebuliser, you will be shown how to make up the solution and how to nebulise with it.
-As a guide only, the usual dose nebulised by adults and children over 2 years of age, is 1 to 2 million units (1-2 vials) twice daily.
+As a guide only, the usual dose nebulised by adults and children over 2 years of age, is 1 to 2 million units (1-2 vials) two or three times daily.
 This dose may be increased from time to time when needed.

 - If you have been given Colobreathe® capsules with an inhaler device, use one capsule in the device twice daily, 12 hours apart.
 Insert the capsule widest end first into the inhaler chamber.
 Pierce the capsule gradually using a two-step process (your nurse/doctor will demonstrate this for you) and remember to only pierce each capsule once.